david-awam-jansen/david-awam-jansen.github.io/README.md

 # David Jansen webpage

 This is a start of a webpage.
-I will
+It is maintained through github actions.
+It uses a Docker container to manage R.